joeyorofino/bf528test/_guides/basic_qsub_scripts.md

 command in the `nextflow.config` file and the actual qsub script in the work/ directory the process executes in.
 See nextflow features [here](/guides/nextflow_features/#nextflow-work-directory) for more information.

+You may use the same commands to manage and track your jobs as above as all nextflow processes are submitted as qsub jobs on the backend.